Tucker Coffee plant fire — second time (The News, 7 Jan 1932)

 FIRE DAMAGES TUCKER COFFEE PLANT 2D TIME

-A second fire within six months struck the roasting room of the Tucker Coffee company’s plant, 828 North San Marcos Street, early today, causing about $1,200 in damage.
+The second fire within six months in the roasting room of the Tucker Coffee company’s plant at 828 North San Marcos street caused approximately $1,200 damage early today.

 Source